zry98/movistar-home-hacks/RG3205W/README.en.md

 For limited software-only hacks please refer to [rev5-softhacks/README.en.md](./rev5-softhacks/README.en.md).

-## Flashing a custom ROM
+## Flashing a modified ROM

 > [!IMPORTANT]
 > **WORK IN PROGRESS**

-Fortunately, the bootloader can be unlocked and boot any custom ROM.
-In order to do this, you may need to improvise a custom USB cable depending on the variant you have.
+Fortunately, the bootloader can be unlocked and boot any modified ROM.
+In order to do this, you may need to improvise a modified USB cable depending on the variant you have.

 Currently there are at least 2 variants (hardware revisions) of RG3205W exist: `Rev4` and `Rev5`.